 Other than say credit card bills, where I can look to determine if there is infidelity?

 After years of observing, I believe that some of the people involved in extramarital relationships unconsciously wish to be caught.
 They leave evidence often easily found.
 In many cases, this has been discovered because of social media posts or through texts on a cell phone that are seen by the spouse.
 We are seeing more and more cases where one learns of an “online” relationship.
 Briefcases, car trunks, and ceiling tiles are favorite hiding places in the physical world.
 This includes burner phones and the like.
-In the digital realm, one’s deleted Emails can be found.
+In the digital realm, one’s deleted texts and Emails can often be found.
 Even in the absence of a burner phone, there are private messaging apps such as Signal, Viber, and Sessions can lead to communications that can be nearly impossible to discover.
 For better or worse: There is even an industry that is devoted to helping people hide evidence of an affair.